+Our stockholders will have the opportunity again at this year's 2018 Annual Meeting to vote on our named executive officer compensation through the stockholder advisory vote (commonly known as a "say-on-pay" vote) included as Proposal Four in this proxy statement.
 At each of our past two annual meetings of stockholders, over 95% of the stockholder votes cast were cast in favor of our named executive officer compensation.
-The Human Resources Committee considers input from our stockholders and the outcome of our annual say-on-pay votes when making future executive compensation decisions and, to the extent there is any significant vote against the named executive officer compensation as disclosed in this Amendment No. 1, the Human Resources Committee will seek to understand and consider our stockholders' concerns and will evaluate whether any actions are appropriate to address those concerns.
+The Human Resources Committee considers input from our stockholders and the outcome of our annual say-on-pay votes when making future executive compensation decisions and, to the extent there is any significant vote against the named executive officer compensation as disclosed in this proxy statement, the Human Resources Committee will seek to understand and consider our stockholders' concerns and will evaluate whether any actions are appropriate to address those concerns.
 Since the 2017 stockholder vote on executive compensation occurred after the Human Resources Committee had established all of the compensation elements for 2017, the Human Resources Committee could only take into consideration the 2017 stockholder vote in establishing executive compensation for 2018.
+We encourage you to review this "Executive Compensation" section, together with the compensation tables that follow, prior to casting your advisory vote on the "say-on-pay" proposal.